DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 Low-income households, 60% of the Area Medium Income (AMI) or below, are disproportionately more likely to be energy-burdened than non-low-income households.

 Energy efficiency is a way to tackle the challenges of high energy costs.
-APAH is able to implement energy efficiency through new construction or rehab projects.
+APAH can implement energy efficiency through new construction or rehab projects.

 “Low-income households, 60% of the Area Medium Income (AMI) or below, are disproportionately more likely to be energy burdened than non-low-income households.
 Energy efficiency is a way to tackle the challenges of high energy costs.” – Jordi Fabian, P.E., APAH